BUILD YOUR OWN HOME RANGE

-Precision airgunning is becoming more and more popular with shooters as some startling little-known facts are becoming more and more apparent.
-Firstly, it’s fun.
-It’s also the best practice you can get - airguns are extremely accurate and give much more feedback to the shooter to help develop the skills required for great marksmanship.
-It’s convenient, there’s no need to drive any distance to get to your local range.
-And it’s a year round activity — unlike most shooting sports it doesn’t matter if there’s snow piled up outside.
+Precision air-gunning is becoming more and more popular with shooters as some startlingly little-known facts are becoming clearer.
+First, it’s fun.
+It’s also the best practice you can get — air guns are extremely accurate and give much more feedback to the shooter to develop the skills required for great marksmanship.
+It’s convenient and there’s no need to drive any distance to your local range.
+And it’s a year-round activity — unlike most shooting sports it doesn’t matter if there’s snow piled up outside.

-Remember the 10 meters starts just in front of your foot and ends at the target face.
-Target center should be as close to 55 inches in height as practical.
-It’s nice to have a bench to rest your gun and gear on (between shots that is), and if you don’t intend installing a target return system, it's nice to have a spotting scope on the line.
+Remember, the 36 feet starts just in front of your foot and ends at the target face.
+The target centre should be as close to 55 inches in height as practical.
+It’s also nice to have a bench on which to rest your gun and gear (between shots that is), and if you don’t intend to install a target returning system, you might prefer to have a spotting scope on the line.

 This is a basic target trap that can be hung on the wall either as a semi-permanent fixture or taken down between training sessions.
 Thanks to the sprung backing plate, pellets will not leave the trap.
 Trap is designed to take the standard size Edelmann target, so if you are breaking in a new shooter be sure that the area immediately surrounding the trap is safe for wayward pellets.